Catherine Deneuve

 Catherine Deneuve as a child

-The girls grew up unspoiled and far from a bohemian lifestyle, as their mother raised them strictly.
-From an early age, each had their household chores.
+The girls grew up grounded, far from any bohemian lifestyle—their mother raised them with strict discipline.
+From early on, each girl had her household responsibilities.
 They attended the prestigious Lycée La Fontaine in Paris.

 Catherine Deneuve with her sisters